ESG of JPR

 - We will endeavor to make effective use of water resources and work on the "3Rs" (reuse, reduce and recycle).

 - We will strive to proactively disclose information on environmental issues.

 We will work to coordinate with local communities by managing the assets owned by JPR, in an effort to contribute to enhancing the brand value of the area in which such assets are located.

 We will respect each of our employees to achieve an employee-friendly workplace, helping them enhance their abilities in their specialties.

 We will abide by laws and regulations as well as the rules of society, and conduct business operations with a focus on transparency and objectivity while maintaining our high moral standards.

 In 2018, TRIM established the Sustainability Committee to continuously promote sustainability initiatives systematically.

 Chaired by the President and CEO, the overall Sustainability Committee consists of the Sustainability Committee, which comprises managerial personnel of TRIM, and the Secretariat, a subordinate organization of the Committee.
-The Sustainability Committee meets at least twice a year, while the Secretariat meets every month, in principle.
+The Sustainability Committee meets at least four times a year, in principle.
 In addition, the Sustainability Committee conducts activities such as setting sustainability targets, monitoring and assessing sustainability activities, and raising awareness among officers and employees, and the details of major activities of the Committee are reported to the Board of Directors of JPR and TRIM.

 Signing of the Principles for Responsible Investment (PRI)